-“Chloe, Ellie, and I are working with the babies while Abby and Jocelyn are working with a group of two-year-olds.
-As we enter the baby room, I have no idea what to do with babies let alone babies that are not used to men during the day (all of the tías are women) and have no understanding of English.
+“Chloe, Ellie, and I are working with the babies while Abby and Jocelyn are working with a group of two-year-olds,” Will continued.
+“As we enter the baby room, I have no idea what to do with babies let alone babies that are not used to men during the day (all of the tías are women) and have no understanding of English.
 It is really not a problem.
 Turns out playing with babies is universal.
 We ‘play’ with blocks, balls, dolls, toys, etc. We help wash hands, clean runny noses, and generally keep them busy.”
-And boy do the babies love the attention!
+And boy do the babies love the attention!”

 Jocelyn continued: “We are all in our own routines and have gotten accustomed to some of the life in Quito…all of which will be missed once we return home.
 One of the things I will miss is the morning drive to the center and coming over the hill to see the valley and Cotapaxi and Cayambe (on clear days) standing tall.”

-“We ended our day with our final English class, where we gave the tías a “final exam.”
+“We ended our last day with our final English class, where we gave the tías a “final exam.”
 They each completed and read a short paragraph in English, covering the concepts we had learned over the past few weeks.
-Then we asked them to sing “Head, Shoulders, Knees, and Toes” followed by “The Hokey Pokey” together, without our help.
+Then we asked them to sing Head, Shoulders, Knees, and Toes followed by “The Hokey Pokey” together, without our help.
 They did great and we all had a lot of laughs.
 After taking plenty of pictures and exchanging addresses, we said our goodbyes with lots of hugs and fond farewells.
 We had a wonderful experience in Ecuador and at the FUNDAC daycare center, and we will never forget the special time we spent with the staff and children.
 It was an amazing “volunteer vacation!”